sci-42ver/SICP_SDF/README.md

-  to Jan 23, finish SDF exercise 4.24 4_24_based_on_graph_match and half of SDF exercise 4.23 predicate implementation. to Jan 24, my dad said something strange sometimes (rest for one day). to Jan 25, almost finish SDF exercise 4.23. to Feb 1, rest for a week due to the high fever and the severe cough infected by my dad who has a bit of difficulty taking care of himself.
+  to Jan 23, finish SDF exercise 4.24 4_24_based_on_graph_match and half of SDF exercise 4.23 predicate implementation. to Jan 24, my dad said something strange sometimes (rest for one day). to Jan 25, almost finish SDF exercise 4.23. to Feb 1, *rest* for a week due to the high fever and the severe cough infected by my dad who has a bit of difficulty taking care of himself. to Feb 2, "finish SDF exercise 4.23 implementation with tests left to finish". to Feb 3, fix bugs for castling_tests.scm (4.23 implementation is a bit large). to Feb 4, fix bugs for 4.19... to Feb 5, fix bugs for castling_tests.scm which is related with 4.24. to Feb 9 noon (3.5 days), try to find one better time tracker than iOS notes to do time tracking.
+At last, I chose Coda similar to Notion but [better](https://www.reddit.com/r/PKMS/comments/14l76io/comment/mb9g8wg/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) (*Unrelated things*). to Feb 11, adjust coda based on daily requirements. to Feb 12, spend 29 mins to adjust coda in the morning while spending 1h 3 mins for SDF coding on Feb 9 (Time got by coda recording and the customized calculation using its internal formula).
   - Notice the above ps recommendation time have overlap, so my efficiency seems to be very low...
   - Up to now, the main time is spent on reading the book and finishing chapter exercises
 # SICP